 - Karen Wood

 The Executive Unlimited Potential functions under the Crittenton Foundation.
 The committee meets every 3rd Thursday of the month from 2-3pm.
 The committee is currently seeking a new executive member.
-If you are a UP donor, motivated to support our mission (support the employees. hospital, and the community) available to attend monthly meetings, please call Bernie Hung at ext.
+If you are a UP donor, motivated to support our mission (support the employees. hospital, and the community), and available to attend monthly meetings, please call Bernie Hung at ext.
 5521.

 The mission of Crittenton Hospital Medical Center’s Employee Unlimited Potential (UP) Group is to promote and support employees, the hospital, and the community.
 If you are looking to join UP, please complete the membership form and return to the Crittenton Foundation.